Holic75/Baldurs-gate-dnd-3.5/README.md

 – May wear any armor and use any weapon and shield (including large shield).
 – May get seven stars in any weapon category.
 – Gets one bonus feat at level 1 and at every even level.
-– At 1st level gets Armor Training with leather and studded leather armor passive feat that allows to ignore armor skill penalties and maximum dexterity AC bonus values.
-Gets Armor Training with hide armor and chainmails at level 4, splint mails at level 8, plate mails at level 12 and finally full plate mails at level 16.
+– At 1st level gets Armor Training which increases max dexterity AC bonus from any armor by 1.
+Max dexterity AC bonus is further increased by 1 at level 4 and every 4 levels thereafter (up to a maximum of +5 at level 16).
 – Can use Hardiness once per day starting from level 21, gains an additional use at level 26.
 ```
 HARDINESS: